SESA/infrastructure-slides/_slides/cap-nosql.md

 ==

+## Accuracy of "CP" & "AP"?

+- Are the invariants of CAP really invariant?
+- Spanner: Clock-skew variance
+- FaRM: RDMA

+---

 ## Observation

 Many fault-tolerant highly-available systems do not guarantee 100% availability with failures (i.e., not "AP"), while also only providing a weak consistency model.

-#### What would motivate a "CP" system to avoid providing strong consistency guarantees?
+### What would motivate a "CP" system to avoid providing strong consistency guarantees?

 ---